 Set Up Email Automation

 The more marketing demands increase, the more marketing process are becoming automated.
 Some social media management tools can automatically post or cross-post to various social media platforms.
-But one of the processes that is moving towards automation is email blasts.
+But one of the processes that are moving towards automation is email blasts.